Medically reviewed by Katelyn Hagerty, FNP

 Last updated 12/1/2022

 If you’ve noticed your hairline creeping backward, your widow’s peak becoming more obvious, a new bald spot, or just a few extra hairs on your pillow or in your hairbrush, male pattern baldness could be the culprit.

 Contrary to popular belief, factors like wearing a hat or using non-organic shampoos and other hair care products aren’t proven to contribute to male pattern baldness.

-Hair loss from male pattern baldness can also occur gradually.
-You might not notice any hair loss for years at a time, then notice your scalp in the mirror when you’re in a room with bright, harsh lighting or when your hair is wet.
+In some cases, you may not notice any hair loss or changes to your pattern of hair for years at a time, then notice hair loss in the mirror when you’re in a room with bright, harsh lighting, or when your hair is wet.

 Not all men with male pattern baldness experience hair loss around the hairline.
 If you’re prone to male pattern baldness but don’t have a receding hairline, you might notice the hair near your crown starting to fall out and look thinner.